jdbarillas/parchposey/README.md

 # parchposey

-This package contains data about Parch and Posey, a fictional paper-selling company.
-The company has 50 sales reps across four regions in the United States.
+This package contains data about Parch and Posey, a fictional paper-selling company used in the Bertelsmann Data Science Scholarship Program and provided by [Mode Analytics](https://modeanalytics.com/).
+The company has
+50 sales reps across four regions in the United States.
 This package provides the following data tables.